CentroDL/godot/w08/d04/student/active_record.md

 **These questions will be on the assessment tomorrow**

 - What naming conventions does ActiveRecord follow?

+  CamelCase for classnames, pluralized snake case for table names.

 - What optional columns will ActiveRecord use if they're on a table?

+  created_at, updated_at, lock_version, type, ascociation_name_type, table_name_count

 - How do you create an ActiveRecord model?

+  Define a class that inherits from ActiveRecord::Base

 Given the following sql